siobhanlgorman/80s-Mixtape-Quiz/README.md

 [Quiz Page](https://siobhanlgorman.github.io/80s-Mixtape-Quiz/quiz.html)
 * The question is clearly visible in the middle of the quiz play area with the four answer choices underneath.
 For the smaller screens the answers display on a single column.
-* Above the question and answer section is the counter section showing the accumulating number of correct answers and the current question number out of the maimum available questions.
-Also here is a clear button to stop the quiz and return to the home page.
+* Above the question and answer section is the counter section showing the accumulating number of correct answers and the current question number out of the maximum available questions.
+Also here is a clearly visible button to stop the quiz and return to the home page.
 * When the user selects the answer the colour of the answer changes to red or green to indicate correct or incorrect before displaying the next question.

 Modal